 British author and educator Sir Ken Robinson, an immensely popular speaker on TED.com, said this,

-“Teaching is a creative profession.
-[The real role of leadership in education] is not and should not be command and control.
+“Teaching is a creative profession. is not and should not be command and control.
 The real role of leadership is climate control, creating a climate of possibility.”

 Parents, teachers, and teachers-to-be can all benefit from Montessori’s ingenious approach, an educational method that enriches the child’s nature path of development through individual learning.
 Learn more about how you can become part of a Montessori teacher and parent community, moving early childhood and elementary education forward, at Age of Montessori.

 The primary goal of Montessori education is to prepare the whole child to reach his full potential in all areas of life.